simonh1000/ftp-deploy/README.md

 });
 ```

 **Note:**

 -   in version 2 the config file expects a field of `user` rather than `username` in 1.x.
- - The config file is passed as-is to Promise-FTP.
+-   The config file is passed as-is to [promise-ftp](https://github.com/realtymaps/promise-ftp) - see their docs for more options.
 -   I create a file - e.g. deploy.js - in the root of my source code and add a script to its `package.json` so that I can `npm run deploy`.

 ```json
 "scripts": {